ICRAR/libprofit/docs/api.rst

    The name of this profile.

-.. member:: std::string error

-   An error string indicating that an error related to this profile was detected.
-The error string can be set either during the profile validation or during the image creation process.
-Users should check that there is no error in any of the profiles after making a model using :func:`::profit::Model::get_error`.

 .. member:: bool convolve

    A boolean flag indicating whether the image produced by this profile